Jake-Brewer/auto-commit/_llm_primer.md

    - Flag potentially obsolete files for review
    - Keep file and subfolder lists complete and current at all times

+## Documentation and Diagram Standards

+- **Approved Formats**: When creating documentation or diagrams, the following formats are approved for use:
+  - Single-file HTML (containing its own JS and CSS).
+  - Mermaid (for diagrams embedded in Markdown).
+  - Markdown (`.md`).
+  - PlantUML (for sequence diagrams, use cases, etc.).

 ## Todo File Standards

 1. **Todo File Naming**: